huggingface/transformers/docs/source/zh/model_doc/transfo-xl.md

 ## Overview

 The Transformer-XL model was proposed in [Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context](https://arxiv.org/abs/1901.02860) by Zihang Dai, Zhilin Yang, Yiming Yang, Jaime Carbonell, Quoc V. Le, Ruslan
 Salakhutdinov.
-It's a causal (uni-directional) transformer with relative positioning (sinusoïdal) embeddings which can reuse previously computed hidden-states to attend to longer context (memory).
+It's a causal (uni-directional) transformer with relative positioning (sinuso ï dal) embeddings which can reuse previously computed hidden-states to attend to longer context (memory).
 This model also uses adaptive softmax inputs and outputs (tied).